PTA

 Comments and Concerns

-Complaints regarding the program or the program graduates should be first addressed to the PTA Program Director, Sara Bogner, MS PT.
-Sara Bogner's email address is sbogner@mendocino.edu and her phone number is (707) 467-1062.
-Unresolved complaints or complaints about the Program Director should be directed to Christy Smith, Dean of Career Education.
-Christy Smith’s e-mail address is csmith@mendocino.edu and his phone number is (707) 468-3131.
+Complaints regarding the program or the program graduates should be first addressed with the PTA Program Director, Sara Bogner, MS DPT, via email sbogner@mendocino.edu or phone (707) 467-1062.
+Unresolved complaints or complaints about the Program Director should be directed to Christy Smith, Dean of Career Education via email csmith@mendocino.edu or phone (707) 468-3131.
 No retaliation will occur by either the program or the college due to a complaint being filed.
 All complaints will be documented, including the projected outcome, and kept on file at the program facility.
-Complaints regarding accreditation of this program should be addressed to the Commission on Accreditation in Physical Therapy Education.
-This Commission is located at 3030 Potomac Ave., Suite 100, Alexandria, Virginia, 22305-3085.
+Complaints regarding accreditation of this program should be addressed to the Commission on Accreditation in Physical Therapy Education (CAPTE) located at 3030 Potomac Ave., Suite 100, Alexandria, Virginia, 22305-3085; telephone: 703-706-3245; email: accreditation@apta.org; website: http://www.capteonline.org.

 Mission Statement

-Here's a short video that help define our Mission:
+Here's a short video that helps define our Mission:

 Program Goals